 Why have the sleeping bag zipper opposite your dominant hand?

 This is just the most practical way for most people.
-For most people, it is easier to reach to simple reach across the front of your body to pull the zipper up or down.
+Usually, it is easier to simply reach across the front of your body to pull the zipper up or down.

 If the zipper is on the same side as your dominant hand, for most people, it is a little more difficult to pull the zipper straight up or down.
 This is because of the unusual position and twisting motion that you must make in a confined space.